rahulkumar28/n1ce-mp/README.md

 # N1ce.io
-N1CE.IO is building a set of crypto native web 3.0 tools for subscription and management.
+N1CE.IO is building a set of crypto native web 3.0 tools for subscription and management of token for digital asset and services.

-The NFT serves as token for subscri
+The NFT serves as token as means to access the digital asset and services that follows one-time or subscription based model.

 ## Environment
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).